ronami/typelang/README.md

 ### Introduction

-This is an exremely simplified language interpreter implemented purely in TypeScript type annotations.
+This is an extremely simplified language interpreter implemented purely in TypeScript type annotations.
 You pass your code as a string and get back the result by hovering with your mouse on the resulting type annotation.

 The syntax is Lisp-like.
 If you're not familiar with it, here's a quick comparison to JavaScript's syntax: